Nang Khin Zay Yar: Career

 Nang Khin Zay Yar became a model in 2011, taking photos for magazines, journals and model websites.
 In 2012, shortly after she won the title of Miss Myanmar 2012, she was offered to shoot for some advertisements.
 Currently she is appearing on many Burmese videos and movies as an actress.
 Although she does not have a clear intention to be a singer so soon, she is already singing both in local and foreign shows and concerts.

-Personal life

-Nang Khin Zay Yar is single.
-Her religion is Buddhism.
-She currently lives in Yangon, Myanmar.
-She is still working as a tour guide, although she is already a model.

 Competitions

 Miss Myanmar 2012

-Nang Khin Zay Yar competed in Miss Myanmar 2012 which was held on March 25, 2012 at Myanmar Convention Center (MCC), Yangon.
+Nang Khin Zay Yar competed in Miss Myanmar 2012 which was held on March 25, 2012, at Myanmar Convention Center (MCC), Yangon.
 The competition was organized by the Myanmar Tourism Services (MTS) Co., under the supervision of Myanmar Travel Board (MTB) in order to promote tourism industry in the country and enhance the interest of citizens in the tourism sector.
 Nann Khin Zayar won Miss Yangon title, Miss Myanmar 2012 title and she was assigned as a tourism Ambassador of Myanmar.